coupergateway/couper-examples/README.md

-[Couper](https://couper.io) is designed to support developers building and operating API-driven Web projects by offering security and observability functionality in a lightweight API gateway component.
+[Couper](https://couper.io) is designed to support developers building and operating API-driven Web projects by offering security and observability functionality in a frontend gateway component.

 This collection of examples highlights Couper's features with small, ready-to-use examples.

 ## Getting started

-To run the examples you need Couper 2.
+To run the examples you need Couper.
 It is available as _docker image_ from [Docker Hub](https://hub.docker.com/r/avenga/couper)

 Of course you need a working [Docker](https://www.docker.com/) setup on your